sebspion/reqs/draft-ietf-lake-reqs.md

 While remaining extensible, the AKE should avoid optional mechanisms which introduce code paths that are less well tested.

-The AKE should mechanisms where an initiator takes a guess at the policy, and when it receives a negative response, must guess, based upon what it has tried, what to do next.
+The AKE should avoid mechanisms where an initiator takes a guess at the policy, and when it receives a negative response, must guess, based upon what it has tried, what to do next.